-In Appendix Tables 1 and 2, we see that most of the estimated thresholds α with measurement errors are smaller than the ones without measurement errors.
-Therefore, if we view the result with no measurement errors as a maximum estimate of α , the possible range of α can be considered 4.2 to 11.9 percent for the regular monthly salaries of full-time males, 3.5 to 9.6 percent for their annual earnings, 3.4 to 9.7 percent for regular monthly salaries of full-time females, and 3.5 to 15.2 percent for their annual earnings.
+In Appendix Tables 1 and 2, we see that most of the estimated thresholds $\alpha$ with measurement errors are smaller than the ones without measurement errors.
+Therefore, if we view the result with no measurement errors as a maximum estimate of $\alpha$ , the possible range of $\alpha$ can be considered 4.2 to 11.9 percent for the regular monthly salaries of full-time males, 3.5 to 9.6 percent for their annual earnings, 3.4 to 9.7 percent for regular monthly salaries of full-time females, and 3.5 to 15.2 percent for their annual earnings.

-Figure 2 summarizes the relation between the notional wage change rate (on the horizontal axis) and the observed nominal wage change rate (on the vertical axis) based on the estimates for α and λ .
+Figure 2 summarizes the relation between the notional wage change rate (on the horizontal axis) and the observed nominal wage change rate (on the vertical axis) based on the estimates for $\alpha$ and $\lambda$ .
 The thin 45° line on each graph indicates where these two have the same values.
 When the notional wage change rate is positive, the notional and observed nominal wage change rates are assumed to be equal.
-When the notional wage change rate becomes zero, turns flat, and deviates from the thin 45° line.
+When the notional wage change rate is less than zero, the observed nominal change rate becomes zero, turns flat, and deviates from the thin 45° line.